Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Introduction

-Performing a detailed analysis of the spatial coherence, \cite{Liu2023} demonstrated that such a bimodal spatial configuration involves a central, {\em fully coherent} Bose–Einstein condensate (BEC), embedded within a turbulent `quasi-condensate' halo.
+Performing a detailed analysis of the spatial coherence via the commonly-used Schr\"{o}dinger-Poisson equations (SPE), \citep{Liu2023} demonstrated that such a bimodal spatial configuration involves a central, {\em fully coherent} Bose–Einstein condensate (BEC), embedded within a turbulent `quasi-condensate' halo.
 The central soliton was identified with a pure BEC, through numerical calculation of the mode of the single-particle density matrix with the largest eigenvalue, known as the Penrose-Onsager (PO) mode~\citep{1956PhRv..104..576P,2008AdPhy..57..363B}.
-Such coherent solitonic core was confirmed as arising via a stabilization between gravitational attraction and the characteristic quantum pressure of FDM, revealing also evidence of dynamical core oscillations found to be anti-correlated to the peak location of the power spectrum of the whole halo.
+This coherent solitonic core was confirmed as arising via a stabilization between gravitational attraction and the characteristic quantum pressure of FDM, revealing also evidence of dynamical core oscillations found to be anti-correlated to the peak location of the power spectrum of the whole halo.

+It is important to point out that, depending on how the system is initialized, solving for the entire classical field of the fuzzy dark matter model can in general include both the "coherent" condensate degrees of freedom as well as the "incoherent" modes above the condensate: This important point, which is key to our ability to probe both condensate and incoherent dynamics within a single dynamical classical field simulation, will be further discussed in Sec.~\ref{sec:coherence-gppe}.

 The solitonic core is distinct from the surrounding outer halo with a clear crossover region between them.
 The halo surrounding the coherent core was found to behave as incoherent on average, while exhibiting local semi-coherent patches both in space and time, arising from phase and density fluctuations; such patches correspond to the structures known as ``granules'' in the literature.
-These semi-coherent patches were intertwined with a slowly evolving, but seemingly non-decaying, tangle of quantum vortices\footnote{See also related earlier work on FDM turbulence by~\cite{Woo_2009,Mocz2017}.}~\citep{Liu2023}, exhibiting sustained quantum, or `Vinen', turbulence~\citep{Baggaley2012} (rather than the better known Kolmogorov turbulence).
+These semi-coherent patches were intertwined with a slowly evolving, but seemingly non-decaying, tangle of quantum vortices\footnote{See also related earlier work on FDM turbulence by~\cite{Woo_2009,Mocz2017}.}, exhibiting sustained quantum, or `Vinen', turbulence~\citep{Baggaley2012} rather than the better known Kolmogorov turbulence.
 Specifically, an analysis of the incompressible kinetic energy spectrum revealed a characteristic peak marking the inter-vortex distance, and a $k^{-3}$ scaling at larger $k$.
 The characteristic peak of such spectrum, was found to essentially coincide with the peak of the granule power spectrum characterizing the typical granule size.